theCapypara/riptide-docs/source/user_docs/6_proxy.rst

 2. Go to the tab for certificate authorities

-3. Click Import and import the CA file, mark it as trusted to identidy websites.
+3. Click Import and import the CA file, mark it as trusted to identify websites.

 Firefox
 ^^^^^^^